NoriSte/reactjsday-2019-testing-course/README.md

 This is the [reference repository](https://github.com/NoriSte/educative-cypress-course) with all the contents and the examples of the "[React Testing 101: component, integration, and end-to-end testing](https://2019.reactjsday.it/workshops/react-testing-101.html)" course for the [ReactJSDay 2019](https://2019.reactjsday.it/) conference, adapted for [Educative](https://www.educative.io/).

 The repository aims to be consumed through [the compiled GitBook](https://noriste.github.io/educative-cypress-course/).
-The course starts from the peak of the testing pyramid and goes down instead of following the "standard" testing path, you can [read here](https://noriste.github.io/educative-cypress-course/book/top-to-bottom.html) the reason why. [some introductory slides](https://slides.com/noriste/educative-cypress-course) are also included but they're only useful for the teacher, they're a summary of the content presented before the coding session.
+The course starts from the peak of the testing pyramid and goes down instead of following the "standard" testing path, you can [read here](https://noriste.github.io/educative-cypress-course/book/top-to-bottom.html) the reason why.
+[Some introductory slides](https://slides.com/noriste/educative-cypress-course) are also included but they're only useful for the teacher, they're a summary of the content presented before the coding session.

 ---